omgnetwork/OIP/xxxx-ewallet-blockchain-integration.md

 - `place_exchange_order` (place an order for exchange)
 - `register_listener` (register a GenServer as a listener to events from Ethereum and Plasma)

+##### Tesuji Plasma - Watcher

+In the case of Tesuji Plasma, it is expected for the watcher to have the following functionalities.
+If some of them end up not being present, they will be implemented in the eWallet instead.

+- UTXOs management: The Watcher should be as helpful as possible in terms of UTXOs management.
+Recommendations to split or merge UTXOs should be sent to the eWallet that will then perform those actions if desired (since the Watcher does not hold any private key).
+- UTXOs retrieval: The eWallet should be able to retrieve UTXOs from the Watcher.
+- Balance query: The eWallet should be able to get the balances for one (or more) addresses.
+- Prepare transaction: The eWallet should be able to send an amount and a `from` address to the Watcher to prepare a transaction (get a list of UTXOs to spend?)
+- Forward transaction: Once the Watcher has returned a list of spendable UTXOs that will cover the spend, the eWallet itself or a user will sign the transaction and send it to the Watcher.
+It is then the duty of the Watcher to transmit the signed transaction to Plasma.
+- Event emitting: The Watcher should provide a live interface to receive events from Plasma in real-time.
+Some of these events should include `transactions`, `confirmations` and any other relevant event.

+Some more features will be required for the next iteration (with exchange):

+- Getting a quote for an exchange of tokens
+- Everything involved with placing an order on the DEX

 #### Database Changes

 Table name: `contract_templates` (New)